soilwater/crnpy/paper.md

 # Acknowledgements

-This project was supported by Agriculture and Food Research Initiative Competitive Grant no. 2019-68012-29888 from the USDA National Institute of Food and Agriculture.
+This work was supported by the USDA National Institute of Food and Agriculture through the Agriculture and Food Research Initiative Competitive Grant no. 2019-68012-29888 and through Multistate project W4188.
 The authors declare no competing interests.

 # References